LiberTEM/LiberTEM/docs/source/dist_tests.rst

 .. code:: shell

-   $ docker-compose build
+   $ bash dist-build.sh
-   $ docker-compose up scheduler worker-1 worker-2 ipy-controller ipy-worker-1 ipy-worker-2
+   $ docker-compose down && docker-compose run tests ; docker-compose down

 Note that you need to run the above command as a user that can access the docker daemon, for example by being in the :code:`docker` group.
 The containers are running as long as